JamieMagee/jamiemagee.co.uk/content/blog/how-to-host-your-helm-chart-repository-on-github.md

 For a full list of configuration options check out this [sample file](https://github.com/helm/chart-testing/blob/master/pkg/config/test_config.yaml).

-The `lint` action for Chart Testing is a bit of a catch-all that helps us prevent a lot of potential bugs or mistakes in your charts.
+The `lint` action for Chart Testing is a bit of a catch-all that helps you prevent a lot of potential bugs or mistakes in your charts.
 That includes:

 - Version checking
 - YAML schema validation on `Chart.yaml`